Rockies vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- The Marlins' Sandy Alcantara (1-5) will make his 10th start of the season.
+- The Marlins will hand the ball to Braxton Garrett (1-2) for his ninth start of the season.

-- He has started nine games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.

-- Alcantara has six starts in a row of five innings or more.

 |Opponent